ugeneunipro/docs/content/workflow-designer/workflow-samples/scenarios/intersect-annotations.md

 weight: 600
 ---

 # Intersect Annotations

 The workflow takes two sets of annotations as input (denoted as A and B).
-It intersects the sets and outputs the result annotations.
+It intersects these sets and outputs the resulting annotations.

 How to Use This Sample

-If you haven't used the workflow samples in UGENE before, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.
+If you haven't used the workflow samples in UGENE before, refer to the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ##### Workflow Sample Location